-- 102 SURVEY OF MASS COMMUNICATION 3 credits Considers entire field of contemporary American mass communication.
-Presents and explains functions of agencies through which news, views and entertainment reach the general public. - 106 EFFECTIVE ORAL COMMUNICATION 3 credits Principles of communication in speaker-audience, group and informal settings and application of the principles in speeches, group discussions and other oral and written assignments.
+EFFECTIVE ORAL COMMUNICATION 106 Principles of communication in speaker-audience, group and informal settings and application of the principles in speeches, group discussions and other oral and written assignments.
 Cannot be used as credit toward a major in communication.

-- 115 SURVEY OF COMMUNICATION THEORY 3 credits Presents models of major forms of speech communication and discusses elements of models, their interaction and their function in the human communication system. - 225 LISTENING 1 credit Techniques and approaches involved in understanding the listening process and practice of listening improvement techniques. - 226 INTERVIEWING 3 credits A concentrated study of the principles of interviewing and application of those principles to varied settings (especially those crucial to media study). - 227 NONVERBAL COMMUNICATION 3 credits Focused study of the principal aspects of nonverbal communication in public, group and interpersonal settings. - 235 INTERPERSONAL COMMUNICATION 3 credits Theory and practice in interpersonal communication concepts and principles.
-Special topics in communication apprehension, assertive communication, communication dyads and triads and transactional communication. - 245 ARGUMENTATION 3 credits The study of the process of developing, presenting and defending inferences and arguments in oral communication setting.
+SURVEY OF COMMUNICATION THEORY 115 3 credits Presents models of major forms of speech communication and discusses elements of models, their interaction and their function in the human communication system.

+225 LISTENING 1 credit

+Techniques and approaches involved in understanding the listening process and practice of listening improvement techniques.

+INTERVIEWING 226

+A concentrated study of the principles of interviewing and application of those principles to varied settings (especially those crucial to media study).

+227 NONVERBAL COMMUNICATION 3 credits

+Focused study of the principal aspects of nonverbal communication in public, group and interpersonal settings.

+INTERPERSONAL COMMUNICATION 235

+Theory and practice in interpersonal communication concepts and principles.
+Special topics in communication apprehension, assertive communication, communication dyads and triads and transactional communication.

+245 ARGUMENTATION

+The study of the process of developing, presenting and defending inferences and arguments in oral communication setting.
 Includes study and practice of evidence, reasoning, case construction, refutation and rebuttal.

-SOCIAL WORK 7750:
+SOCIAL WORK

-- 270 POVERTY IN THE UNITED STATES 3 credits Survey of social and personal dimensions of life in the inner city and other areas of poverty in the United States.
-For person wishing to develop an in-depth understanding and/or intending to work in such areas. - 276 INTRODUCTION TO SOCIAL WELFARE 4 credits Survey of field of social welfare; place of social work profession within human services institutions of United States.
+POVERTY IN THE UNITED STATES

+Survey of social and personal dimensions of life in the inner city and other areas of poverty in the United States.
+For person wishing to develop an in-depth understanding and/or intending to work in such areas.

+INTRODUCTION TO SOCIAL WELFARE 276 4 credits Survey of field of social welfare; place of social work profession within human services institutions of United States.
 Introduction to basic concepts relating social welfare institutions and social work to society.

+NURSING

-NURSING 8200:
+100 INTRODUCTION TO NURSING

-- 100 INTRODUCTION TO NURSING 1 credit Introduces student to influences of past, present, and future political, legal, social, and cultural processes on nursing profession and the roles of the nurses. - 101 INTRODUCTION TO BACCALAUREATE NURSING 1 credit Prerequisite: Registered Nurse/Licensed Practical Nurse.
-Introduces R.N. and L.P.N. students to the purposes of baccalaureate nursing education.
-Explores philosophy, nursing theories, research, emerging roles, nursing process, and the health care delivery system.
+Introduces student to influences of past, present, and future political, legal, social, and cultural processes on nursing profession and the roles of the nurses.

-This information is provided as part of The University of Akron Wayne College's commitment to safety and security on campus and is in compliance with the Federal Crime Awareness and Campus Security Act of 1990.
+This information is provided as part of The University of Akron Wayne College's commitment to safety and security on campus and is in compliance with the Federal Crime Awareness and Campus Security Act of